 Fix 1: Check out the Discord troubleshooting guide

-If you are running into any issues on Discord (including sound issues), the best place to start when looking for a solution is in the app’s built-in troubleshooting guide.
+If you are running into any issues on Discord, the best place to start when looking for a solution is in the app’s built-in troubleshooting guide.
+To get to it:

-Fix 2: Change your sound settings on Discord
+Fix 2: Change your sound settings in Discord

 • Open Discord.